oracle/accelerated-data-science/docs/source/user_guide/operators/anomaly_detection_operator/advanced_use_cases.rst

 * Constructive v Destructive v Pre-Processing: This Operator focuses on the Constructive and Pre-Processing use cases.
 Destructive can work, but more specific parameters may be required.
 * Supervised v Semi-Supervised v Unsupervised: All 3 of these approaches are supported by AutoMLX.
 AutoTS supports only Unsupervised at this time.
 * Time Series.
-This Operator is focused on just time-series data.
+This Operator requires time-series data.

 Data Parameterization